 Realize the Benefits of Investing Early

-If you have a young family, knowing that you have started investing early will provide more flexibility later in life if you lose a job, take a pay cut, or something worse.
+If you have a young family, knowing that you have started investing early will provide more flexibility later in life if you lose a job, take a pay cut, or do something worse.

 Set Your Financial Foundation

 Financial information can be overwhelming.
 If you are like many families and living paycheck-to-paycheck, below are a few actionable steps that you can take to start setting your financial foundation.
 Remember that none of this is easy, even though it seems simple on paper.
 That said, if you commit to improving your economic life, you will make progress.
 Not all of us will build generational wealth during our lifetime, but even if we don’t quite get to the finish line, following these steps will significantly improve our financial life.

 1) Track Your Expenses

-2) Establish a Small Emergency Fund
+2) Establish an Emergency Fund

 3) Automate Your Finances